|

 The Bible may not

-we need to know (Deuteronomy 29:29).
-Not only does the Bible
+all we need to know (Deuteronomy 29:29).
+Not only does the

-tell us all we need to know about angels but is also tells us all we need
+Bible tell us all we need to know about angels but is also tells us all

-to know about how to make heaven our eternal home.
-Let us help you
+we need to know about how to make heaven our eternal home.
+Let us

-make heaven your eternal home so that you can spend eternity with the
+help you make heaven your eternal home so that you can spend eternity

 Please feel free to comment on this